-Variables in Shopify Flow
+Liquid variables in Shopify Flow

 Variables are placeholders that are replaced with values when a workflow runs.
 These variables describe the attributes of the customers, orders, and products that are involved in your workflows.
 For example, there are variables for the order number, order price, customer name, and so on.
+Variables can be used in conditions to control the logic in your workflow, or to output data in an action.

 Liquid variables

-Conditional and iteration tags
+Conditional and iteration Liquid tags

 Flow supports the following Liquid conditional (or control flow) tags: